-The art world on the islands is a thriving and boisterous collection of artists and artistes.
-Their works reflect a variety of disciplines – from painting to pottery to sculpture, photography, basket weaving and jewelry.
+The art world on the islands is a thriving and boisterous collection of artists and artists.
+Their works reflect a variety of disciplines – from painting to pottery to sculpture, photography, basket weaving, and jewelry.
 As vibrant and unique as the islands themselves, our local art community provides a healthy business for the area and plenty of attractions for guests to explore.

 Over Easy Cafe